jiehuaou/spring-cloud-function/README.md

 if function returns Cloud Event, this event will be stored into Broker for further process.

-if function does not return Cloud Event, this will be simlpy ignored by Knative.
+if function does not return Cloud Event such as string, this text will be simply ignored by Knative.

-if function throw an exception, Knative will retry the call based on pre-config policy.
+if function throw an exception, Knative will retry the call based on pre-config policy, until the message was put into DLQ finally.

 ## Function invocation